sbernasek/flyqma/docs/source/modules/data.rst

 Data Module
 ===========

-``clones.data`` provides three levels of organization for managing cell measurement data:
+``flyqma.data`` provides three levels of organization for managing cell measurement data:

   1. ``Layer``: a 2D RGB cross section of an eye disc